shakiyam/registry/README.md

 Docker Registry Sample
 ======================

-Sample of private Docker registry with basic authentication by self-signed certificate
+Sample of private Docker registry with basic authentication and UI by self-signed certificate

 Requirement
 -----------